monome/docs/norns/help.md

 Please reference this [step-by-step video](https://vimeo.com/373181868/f58ea21a31) detailing the fix.

-### storage
+### extending storage

+#### stock norns

-The Raspberry Pi at the heart of stock norns can be replaced with a CM3+ (Compute Module 3+) for up to 32gb of storage.
+Many of the original stock norns came equipped with a CM3 (Compute Module 3) which has 4gb of storage.
+This can be replaced with a CM3+ (Compute Module 3+) for up to 32gb of storage.
 Just search `raspberry pi cm3+ 32gb` to find a retailer.

-There is no soldering needed, but you will have to disassemble your norns a bit (the first few minutes of [this video](https://vimeo.com/373181868/f58ea21a31) details how).
+There is no soldering needed, but you will have to disassemble your norns a bit.
+Please follow this tutorial video:

-Many thanks to `@mutedial` for [compiling replacement steps](https://llllllll.co/t/norns-cm3-installation/19985/103).
+<div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/523980765?byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

+#### shield

+Since shield's Rapsberry Pi runs off of an SD card, which can cover a wide range of capacities, the software doesn't know how much space it's allowed to allocate for itself.

+If you notice that shield doesn't seem to see the entire capacity of your microSD card, this is normal!
+You'll just need to let shield expand its filesystem:

+- open a terminal on a computer connected to the same network as your shield
+- execute: `ssh we@norns.local`
+  - if this doesn't find your shield, you can also use `ssh we@IP_ADDRESS_OF_SHIELD`, eg. `ssh we@192.168.1.100`
+- password: `sleep`
+- execute: `sudo raspi-config`
+- navigate to `Advanced` and hit RETURN
+- select `expand filesystem` and hit RETURN
+- lots of activity will happen. when it's done, power down and reboot. if you get any errors, reboot again.
+- if you SSH back into norns and execute `df -h`, you'll see the newly expanded capacity

-## wifi troubleshooting
+### wifi troubleshooting

-_nb.
+Since shield's Raspberry Pi has built-in WIFI, these steps apply to stock norns only {: .label}

 If you are not actively using the wifi nub, it's best not to keep it plugged in.
-It uses a lot of power, draining both battery and system resources._
+It uses a lot of power, draining both battery and system resources.
+{: .label .label-grey}

 If you are consistently unable to connect your norns to wifi through the ['Network Connect' steps outlined here](../play/#network-connect), please perform the following steps: